This is a guest post from MLR at My Life ROI. If you like this post, check out his website or subscribe to his feed.

 One thing I love about reading Get Rich Slowly is that J.D. is always willing to get his hands dirty and throw on a different hat.
 J.D. is a do-it-yourselfer.
-From writing monthly updates on his garden progress to giving instructions on how to make homemade pumpkin butter and muffins, J.D. does it all!
+From writing monthly updates on his make homemade pumpkin butter and muffins, J.D. does it all!
 One DIY post caught my eye in particular, though.

 J.D. mentioned that the best way to save money on home repairs is regular maintenance.
 He mentions in the article that he met with a series of contractors to get quotes on things he did not want to do, like painting the house.
 The point was not that he met with a bunch of contractors — it was that there is a lot of value behind regular maintenance.